odahu/odahu-docs/source/ref_trainings.rst

 ------------

 The most straightforward way to install the MLFlow trainer on an Odahu Cluster is to deploy the `odahu-flow-mlflow` helm chart.
-The helm chart registers the trainer in the API Odahu and deploys an `a MLflow Tracking Server <https://www.mlflow.org/docs/latest/tracking.html#mlflow-tracking-servers>`_.
+The helm chart registers the trainer in the API Odahu and deploys an `MLflow Tracking Server <https://www.mlflow.org/docs/latest/tracking.html#mlflow-tracking-servers>`_.
 By default, the deployed MLflow Tracking Server is available at `https://cluster-url/mlflow` address.

 .. code-block:: bash